Lumie31/CodeCampLog/index.md

 ### Friday July 21st, 2017

 * Started the process of learning how to use a database to store data
   * Installed MongoDB
   * Read Mongodb documentation and saw some youtube videos on creating a database and using mongoDB
+* Revised the process of moving code to the server